algao1/blurb/content/posts/kv_store.md

 ## Writes

 Writes (or inserts) to the database are appended directly to the newest memtable, and once that memtable reaches a certain threshold, it is rotated out for a new one.
-Every memtable except the latest one is immutable and read-only.
+Every memtable except the latest one is immutable and read-only (we'll see why later).

 A memtable is just an interface, and any structure ([AA tree](https://user.it.uu.se/~arnea/ps/simp.pdf), red-black tree, skiplist, etc.) that implements finding/inserting a key-value pair (kv-pair) and listing all kv-pairs in order, is sufficient.